A row of medieval houses in Sicily on a beach & a custom sign: 'Old buildings in Europe'

 Picture of Pena Palace in Sintra, Portugal

 Here is Pena Palace in Sintra, Portugal with Yellow and Lilac colored towers.
 Its architectural style is Romanesque Revival, or Neo-Manueline.
 It looks great from the outside.
+Check out which is the best palace in Pena to visit

 Don’t forget to visit the interior of the former Royal Palace, when visiting Sintra!